fma965/f9-homelab/README.md

 1. Create a new repository by clicking the green `Use this template` button at the top of this page, then clone the new repo you just created and `cd` into it.
 > [!WARNING]
-> As this repository assumes it's for myself, there are many hardcoded domain name references currently set, I would recommend find and replacing all references of `f9.casa` with you own tld
+> As this repository assumes it's for myself, there are many hardcoded domain name references currently set, I would recommend find and replacing all references of `f9.casa` with your own tld, you will ofcourse also need to update any secret files with your own values.
+>
 > Critical Files that will need updating are
 > - [cert-manager/clusterissuer.yaml](./kubernetes/core/cert-manager/cert-manager/app/clusterissuer.yaml)
 > - [cert-manager/cloudflare-secret.sops.yaml](./kubernetes/core/cert-manager/cert-manager/app/cloudflare-secret.sops.yaml)
 > - [traefik/certificate.yaml](./kubernetes/core/traefik/traefik/app/certificate.yaml)
+>
 > Other files should be updated, but these ones will stop deployment working

 ### Stage 2: Bootstrap Infrastructure
 Proxmox Talos VM's, Basic Kubernetes cluster with Cilium
 1. Ensure the following enviroment variables are set to the correct values/paths `PROXMOX_VE_USERNAME`, `PROXMOX_VE_PASSWORD`